-Halloween is hands-down my favourite holiday.
-Not only do I have a socially sanctioned excuse to house an entire bag of fun-sized Reese’s Peanut Butter Cups in one sitting, I’ve always enjoyed putting together elaborate and creative costumes (mostly variations on some sort of princess).
+Halloween is hands-down my favourite time of year.
+Not only do I have a socially sanctioned excuse to house an entire bag of fun-sized Reese’s Peanut Butter Cups in one sitting, but I’ve also always enjoyed putting together elaborate and creative costumes (mostly variations on some sort of princess).

-So I crossed Native American Princess off my list of potential cute costumes.
-But as the discussion around cultural appropriation has intensified, and Halloween approaches again, I’ve looked back on my past Halloween costumes with a critical eye and realised at least of couple were maybe (definitely) a bit tasteless.
+But as the conversations around cultural appropriation grow and Halloween approaches again, I’ve looked back on my past Halloween costumes with a critical eye and realised at least of couple were definitely a bit tasteless.

-Three years ago, when it snowed on Halloween in New York, I pulled on a pair of big, furry Muk Luk boots, accessorised with every other fur accessory I could find, and called myself an Eskimo.
-Never mind that “Eskimo” itself is an offensive term (I was going for Inuit, I guess).
-Two years ago, I wrapped a gold-embroidered sari I stole from my mum’s closet over gold lamé leggings and a top from American apparel, bought some jewellery from an Indian store in Midtown, and went as far as to have an Indian henna tattoo artist paint gold art on my hands.
+Several years ago, I wrapped a gold-embroidered sari I stole from my mum’s closet over gold lamé leggings, bought some jewellery from an Indian store, and went as far as to have an Indian henna tattoo artist paint gold art on my hands.
 I felt beautiful, but who did I piss off as I raved all weekend with a bindi on my forehead?

 “We need to treat people with the dignity that they deserve, the way we want to be treated.
 If it’s something that [you] have the privilege to wear safely, where others would be persecuted if they wore it, do not wear it,” Wilson says.

-“The pushback is ‘People can’t take a joke’ or ‘You’re looking too hard for [offence],’” says Akil Houston, associate professor of cultural and media studies at Ohio University.
-Students there did a great campaign a couple years back called “We’re a Culture, Not a Costume.”
-But he’s also seen some egregious costumes, including a Klansman with a noose around a student’s neck, and white male students in blackface as Michael Jordan and Lil’ Wayne.
+“The pushback is ‘People can’t take a joke’ or ‘You’re looking too hard for [offence],’” says Akil Houston, Associate Professor of Cultural and Media Studies at Ohio University.
+Students there did a great campaign some years back called “We’re a Culture, Not a Costume.”
+But he’s also seen some egregious costumes, including white male students in blackface as Michael Jordan and Lil’ Wayne.

 “You should know when you go past the limit,” he says.
 “But there are people in society who don’t know that limit.
 If we really begin to examine the links between funny and the subconscious thoughts of others, there might be a lot more there than just a joke,” he points out.

 Okay, so don’t be scared to be creative, but be thoughtful.
 Got it.
-Here are some more specific guidelines I found:
+Here are some more specific guidelines:

 Don’t wear blackface.

 Don’t wear a Native American headdress.
-Or any Native American costume.
+Or any cultural costume.

 When in doubt, go as something mythical, from an extinct culture, or from a dominant culture.